Hedychium : how to plant, to grow and care for

 Hedychium greenii - Coral Ginger

-This is a rather small species, not very tall, producing red flowers.
+This is a relatively small species, not very tall, producing red flowers.
 Its foliage is notable for a purplish-red underside.
-Its stems are also purplish and quite dark.
+Its stems are also purplish, rather dark.

 • Flowering time October, November